 b.
-Ready Room Unsatisfactory (RRU)
+Ready Room UNSAT (RRU)

 (1) An RRU on any syllabus event will result in an IPC.
 Document the RRU on a pink ATF for that event.
-The event will be marked as incomplete with an unsatisfactory grade in the procedures column.
-On remediation of unsatisfactory performance, the event will be flown to completion, and general knowledge and emergency procedures will be incorporated into the overall grading solution.
-A missed brief does not necessarily constitute a "Ready Room Unsat" and will be handled by SNA's squadron.
+The event will be marked as incomplete with an UNSAT grade in the procedures column.
+On remediation of UNSAT performance, the event will be flown to completion, and general knowledge and emergency procedures will be incorporated into the overall grading solution.
+A missed brief does not necessarily constitute a "Ready Room UNSAT" and will be handled by SNA's squadron.
 Use a supplemental ATF (writeup) to document a missed brief.
+An IPC triggered by an RRU may be performed as a brief only, or as a complete event.
+In either case, the NFS must be informed at least the day prior regarding how the IPC will be conducted, and all pre-IPC and post-IPC counseling must be conducted and documented.